Nigerian naira: Implementation and timeline

+Design changes

 The redesign primarily focused on changing the colour palette and enhancing the security features of the affected denominations.
 Unlike some previous currency changes, the core images (portraits of national figures and other symbols) on the front and back of the notes remained largely the same, though the aesthetic details were modernised.
 The redesigned denominations featured significant colour changes: the ₦1,000 banknote adopted a blue colour, the ₦500 note was issued in green, and the ₦200 note changed to a reddish hue (similar to the previous ₦500 note).